 Bram is a well sought-after expert on Dutch nationality law and is often asked to advise clients living abroad who seek to retain Dutch nationality or acquire it by naturalisation or entitlement.

 Bram is a contributing co-editor to Asiel&Migrantenrecht, the leading Netherlands' immigration law review.
-He is frequently invited to speak at (inter)national conferences, including AILA and IBA and is a guest lecturer at VU Amsterdam University.
+He is frequently invited to speak at (inter)national conferences, and has taught courses on Modern Migration Policy (MoMi) for OSR - Institute for Professional Legal Education and CPO, and currently teaches for Sdu on various topics of employment immigration.

-Bram is a member of the WRV (the Dutch professional organisation for immigration attorneys), the IBA, and AILA, and chair of its GMS conference committee.
+Bram is a member of the WRV (the Dutch professional organisation for immigration attorneys), the IBA, and AILA, and is currently serving in the Steering Committee of its Global Migration Section.

 Before joining Everaert, Bram worked at the Ministry of Security and Justice and the Ministry of Interior Affairs and Kingdom Relations.